rackerlabs/docs-cloud-files/rst/dev-guide/cdn-api-operations/methods/put-cdn-enable-and-cdn-disable-a-container-v1-account-container.rst

 The :ref:`Authentication <auth>` section provides an example of the information in the service catalog for ``cloudfilesCDN``.

-When a container is CDN-enabled, any objects stored in it are publicly accessible over the CDN by combining the container's CDN URI with the object name ( ``X-Cdn-Uri/ ``objectName```` ).
+When a container is CDN-enabled, any objects stored in it are publicly accessible over the CDN by combining the container's CDN URI with the object name ( ``X-Cdn-Uri/objectName``).

 .. note::
    The examples in this guide use ``cdn.clouddrive.com`` as the endpoint for operations against the CDN management service, but you should use whatever endpoints your authentication request provides.
-For more information about service access endpoints, see `"Service access endpoints" <http://docs.rackspace.com/files/api/v1/cf-devguide/content/Service-Access-Endpoints-d1e003.html>`__.
+For more information about service access endpoints, see :ref:`Service access endpoints <service-access>`.